Together with Bonteboks at Platboom Beach, South Africa

 A scan of the landscape through our binoculars revealed a small herd of antelopes up ahead, but the heat haze made it difficult to determine the species.

-Bob and I gave a wide berth to the group of animals as we attempted to gain a better vantage point.
+We gave a wide berth to the group of animals as we gain a better vantage point.

-It was exciting to realize that we had found a small assembly of Bonteboks complete with a young calf.
+It was exciting to realize that we had found a small herd of Bonteboks complete with a young calf.

-Bonteboks occur naturally in the fynbos region of the Western Cape.
-These individuals were wiling away the hot afternoon in seclusion in the shelter of the dunes.
+Bonteboks occur naturally in the region of the Western Cape.
+These animals were wiling away the hot afternoon in seclusion in the shelter of the dunes.

-Only active during the daytime, Bonteboks wander the coastal grass plains and graze on the fynbos vegetation.
+Only active during the daytime, bonteboks wander the coastal grass plains and graze on the fynbos vegetation.
+This type of vegetation, which is made up of fire-adapted plants, is only found in South Africa.

-As we neared the small grouping, Bob and I were able to really appreciate their striking facial markings.
+As we neared the small herd, we were able to really appreciate their striking facial markings.
 The white “mask” is called a threat mask, and oddly enough, it resembles the helmet of a medieval knight.
 It is intended to intimidate predators such as lions, leopards and cheetahs.

-This is all thanks to the efforts of one Dutch farmer, Alexander van der Bijl, who corralled the last 17 Bonteboks to protect them.
+This is all thanks to the efforts of Alexander van der Bijl, who corralled the last 17 bonteboks to protect them in 1837 on his farm.
 In 1931, the animals were transferred to Bontebok National Park to conserve the species.
 Bonteboks are still considered extinct in their natural habitat, and yet, there we were seeing them in the wild landscape of Platboom Beach.

-Platboom Beach at Cape Point National Park had really delivered a unique experience.
-The quiet majesty of the place was both magical and unsettling.
-That was the true beauty of this solitary beach, wild and unspoiled.
+Platboom Beach at Cape Point National Park had really delivered a unique experience with us seeing the wild bonteboks.
+A sand-blown world of true beauty, wild and unspoiled.

 Frame To Frame – Bob and Jean